Curtailment and DERMS

 Flexible Connection (Thermal)

-Technical arrangement that allows DER (Distributed Energy Resources) triggering thermal (import or export) network constraints to connect to the distribution network ahead of network reinforcement, accepting their output will be curtailed operationally at times of network congestion, by UK Power Networks DERMS (Distributed Energy Resources Management System) solution.
+Technical arrangement that allows demand sites triggering thermal import network constraint to connect to the distribution network ahead of network reinforcement accepting that operationally their import capacity will be reduced down to a predefined profile by UK Power Networks DERMS.

 DCUSA (Distribution Connection and Use of System Agreement) DCP (DCUSA Change Proposal) 404: Sites applying after 1st of April 2023, known as curtailable connections based on CCCM (Common Connection Charging Methodology), will have curtailment measured relative to a defined Curtailment Limit.
 The DNO (Distribution Network Operator)’s ability to curtail the customer may cease after an agreed Curtailment End Date.
 Should curtailment exceed the Curtailment Limit, the DNO will be required to pay the customer at a published set price.